meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-07-formalizing-javascript-data-types-comparisons-and-conditionals/javascript-fundamentals-data-types.md

 Some programming languages, such as Python, are strict about how data of different types can interact, and they will refuse to compile a program that blends types.
 Well, that's rather strict.

-Other Languages, such as Ruby, will attempt to handle the interaction by converting one of the data types so all data is of the same type.
+Other languages, such as Ruby, will attempt to handle the interaction by converting one of the data types so all data is of the same type.
 For example, instead of throwing an error when an integer (`3`) is added to a floating-point number (`0.14159`), Ruby will simply convert the integer into a floating-point number and correctly calculate the sum:

 ```ruby
 3 + 0.14159